 Overview

-Goal: We will use the process of sand drying in a G.U.N.T Hamburg ray ryer in order to relate convective and conductive heat transfer to drying rate.
+Goal: We will use the process of sand drying in a G.U.N.T Hamburg tray dryer in order to relate convective and conductive heat transfer to drying rate.

 Comparable Technology: A variety of dryer types exist.
 Adiabatic dryers use direct contact with gases to dry solids, while non-adiabatic use methods other than heated gas contact to dry1.
 Adiabatic dryers use convection, while non-adiabatic dryers use a variety of methods, including conduction, radiation, and radio frequency drying1.
 Dryers can be for batches or continuous use1.
 Tray dryers are one type of batch dryer, which also includes fluidized-bed dryers, freeze dryers and vacuum dryers, and are used by a variety of industries including pharmaceuticals and chemicals1.
 Continuous dryers on the other hand are common to large volume product industries, such as the food industry1.

 Procedure: Sand was measured and spread evenly over a tray along with DI water.
-The temperature of the sand, air in the ray ryer, humidity of the outlet stream and weight of the tray were measured before starting the equipment and at 5 minute intervals after startup for a total of 45 minutes.
+The temperature of the sand, air in the tray dryer, humidity of the outlet stream and weight of the tray were measured before starting the equipment and at 5 minute intervals after startup for a total of 45 minutes.
 Three different power settings (1000 W, 1500 W and 2500 W) for two different air flow rates; each were used to record a total of six data sets.
 Drying rate was measured for each set.
 The rate was measured by weighing the sand/water mixture and subtracting the weight of the dry sand every 5 minutes.
 A slope of the curve was taken to estimate the drying rate for each set of conditions.

 The equipment used to perform the experiment is a tray dryer.
 It dries solids by flowing heated air over the solid, a convective process.
 A tray is filled with wet sand and into the dryer to begin the process.
 The dryer’s adjustable fan and heater allow for continuous variations in flow rate from the fan through the drying channel, and heat duty variations in 500 watt increments.
 As the dryer operates, water evaporates from the sand into the air, and measurements are taken.